Generate your anomaly test with Elementary AI

 First, check if your test uses a timestamp column:

-timestamp_column: created_at# If this is configured, you have a timestamp-based test
+If you have a timestamp-based test (recommended)

 - Metrics are calculated by grouping data into time buckets (default: ‘day’)